 Combine all filling ingredients in bowl.
 Beat at low speed, scraping bowl often, until smooth; set aside.

 Combine all cake ingredients in another bowl.
 Beat at low speed, scraping bowl often, until all ingredients are moistened.
 Beat at high speed, scraping bowl often, until smooth.
-Pour 3 cups batter into greased and floured 12-cup Bundt® pan.
+Pour 3 cups batter into prepared pan.
 Spoon filling over batter without touching sides of pan; cover with remaining batter.

 Bake 50-60 minutes or until toothpick inserted in center comes out clean.
 Cool in pan 30 minutes.
 Remove from pan; cool completely.